 - Write the names of the following covalent compounds:

 - SO3 __________________

 - NO2 __________________

 - Write the formulas of the following covalent compounds:

 - dinitrogen trioxide ________________________

 - oxygen difluoride _________________________

 - Summarize the rules for naming covalent compounds.

-- Summarize the rules for writing covalent compounds.
+- Summarize the rules for writing formulas for covalent compounds.